foundriesio/docs/source/getting-started/flash-device/index.rst

 .. note::

   The initial FoundriesFactory set up and build can take more than 30 minutes to complete.
-The current status can be found at the :ref:`gs-watch-build` page.
+How to keep track of the current build status can be found at the :ref:`gs-watch-build` page.
   While you wait, please take this time to follow this introductory tutorial.

    - :ref:`tutorial-gs-with-docker`.